 Did you know?

 From an energy standpoint, it is more efficient to digest starch enzymatically directly in the small intestine than to break it down into volatile fatty acids in the rumen and then undergo the process of glucose formation in the liver.

 In order to maintain supply of glucose and energy to the small intestine, feedstuffs such as corn or sorghum are often used which contain a high proportion of "bypass starch".
 This form of starch is broken down relatively slowly and incompletely in the rumen, allowing larger amounts to enter the small intestine.
 Enzymatic degradation of the starch that floods the small intestine and may lead to a high absorption capacity of glucose.
 Thus, the efficiency of bypass starch use is determined by both glucose uptake and the extent of starch hydrolysis in the small intestine.

-The main objective is to stimulate feed intake and the utilization of digestible bypass starch and fat in the small intestine to minimize energy loss.
+The combined effects of stimulated feed intake and better utilization of digestible bypass starch and fat in the small intestine minimize energy loss.
 By reducing carbohydrate degradation in the rumen and increasing the buffer effect of salivary flow, the risk of drastic changes in the ruminal pH and subsequent microbial population shifts can be reduced.
 Consistency of rumen environment is necessary for optimal feed conversion and average daily gain in finishing cattle.